sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 #### Server subcommand

-The server subcommand starts a webserver to serve the JSON files the Catalog API generates.
+The server subcommand starts a webserver to serve the JSON files the catalog-api tool generates.
 To view your catalog in the Sensu web UI while running the server subcommand, you must also configure a Sensu backend and create a GlobalConfig resource to point to the webserver.

-The last line of the server subcommand response provides the address to use to view the content the Catalog API is serving the web UI in your browser.
+The last line of the server subcommand response provides the address to use to view the content the catalog-api tool is serving the web UI in your browser.
 For example:

 {{< code text >}}